 The Settimana Internazionale della Critica is an independent and parallel section of the Venice International Film Festival organized by the Union of Italian Film Critics (SNCCI) during the Venice International Film Festival.
-The programme includes a selection of seven debut films in competition and two special events out of competition.
+The programme includes a selection of seven debut films in competition and three special events out of competition.

 Since 2016, the Settimana Internazionale della Critica presents SIC@SIC (Short Italian Cinema @ Settimana Internazionale della Critica), a selection of seven short films in competition by Italian directors who have not yet embarked on a full-length film, all screened in world premiere.
 The programme was born from the synergy between the Union of Italian Film Critics and Cinecittà as one of the initiatives supporting the development of new Italian cinema and promoting young filmmakers.